ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 ## Conclusion
 This assignment has allowed us to learn more about AI, specifically its capabilities of doing humanities tasks.
 On first glance, we did not identify any major conclusions from our data.
 Rather than not having enough information, it lies at the point that nothing ‘interesting’ comes out of the water.
 Upon closer inspection, we were able to extract some information, albeit their truth has to be researched further beyond our data.
 Zanzibar was a major maritime trade hub in East Africa.
 In 1909, it was under British colonial rule but had strong connections to Arabian traders, particularly from Oman.
 The high number of Zanzibar/British dhows indicates local dominance in maritime activity.
 We also took into account external influences that might affect the data, such as:
 - Seasonal trade routes depended heavily on monsoon patterns from March - May.
 Dhows from Arabia and India likely followed these seasonal winds.
 Notable by the drop in dhows arriving.
 - The dominance of British/Zanzibari dhows could reflect policies favoring local traders.
 - The presence of German dhows could be linked to German East Africa, now countries Rwanda and Burundi, the continental portion of Tanzania, and a small section of Mozambique.
 - Arabian and German traders had moderate involvement, while French traders played a minor role.

 ## Contributions
-*On this assignment, Ahmad prompted the AI chatbots, created the .csv file Google Sheets, and Dhows graph.
-Lucas visualized the main table (Shipping Report) into Kepler.
-We both refined the shipping report table and wrote the markdown post together.*
+*On this assignment, Ahmad prompted the AI chatbots, created the .csv file in Google Sheets, made the Dhows graph, and wrote the initial documentation.
+We both refined the Shipping Report table and collaboratively wrote the markdown post.
+Lucas focused on the technical aspects, including double-checking the main table, visualizing the data in Kepler, creating a GIF, and proofreading.*

 ## Resources
 Klein, Lauren, et al. "Provocations from the humanities for generative ai research." arXiv preprint arXiv:2502.19190 (2025).